Fire & Smoke Damage

 Accidental or Intentional Fire?

-Property insurers routinely hire their own private fire investigators.
-They do so even if the local fire marshal is conducting an investigation.
-In some circumstances, they do not even tell their own policyholder that they are conducting a fire investigation until after it is completed.
-Generally speaking, they do this whenever somebody at the insurance company has raised the possibility that the fire may have been intentionally set, even if it wasn’t.
+Property insurers routinely hire their own private fire investigators even if the local fire marshal is conducting an investigation.
+Sometimes they do not even tell their policyholder about the investigation until after it is completed.
+Generally speaking, they do this whenever somebody at the insurance company has raised the possibility that the fire may have been intentionally set.

-It is common practice by most property insurers to send their policyholder a document called an Authorization for Release of Information after they file an insurance claim.
-They ask their policyholder to sign it and return it immediately.
-While insurance companies are entitled to certain information after a fire loss, they cannot go a fishing expedition.
-Unfortunately, it is not uncommon for property insurers to send out Authorizations that are overly broad.
-If the policyholder signs it and returns it, they very well may be releasing personal and private information about themselves to their insurance company that the insurer is not even entitled to receive.
-They routinely send these Authorizations to their policyholder’s employer, banks, credit unions, bookkeepers/accountants, credit card companies, medical providers, and even the Internal Revenue Service.
-Authorizations for Release of Information should always be reviewed by an attorney before they are signed and returned to any insurance company.
+It is common practice by most property insurers to send their policyholders a document called an Authorization for Release of Information after they submit an insurance claim.
+They ask their policyholder to sign it and return it to them immediately.
+While insurers are entitled to certain information after a fire loss, they are not entitled to go a fishing expedition and delve into the personal and professional areas of your life that have nothing to do with the insurance claim.
+Many insurers intentionally send overly broad Authorizations to their policyholders in order to obtain information that is intrusive and not reasonably related to the insurance claim.
+If you sign it and return it, you may very well be releasing personal and private information to your insurance company that it was never entitled to in the first place.
+Insurance companies then routinely send these Authorizations to employers, banks, credit unions, bookkeepers/accountants, credit card companies, medical providers, and even the Internal Revenue Service.
+Authorizations for Release of Information should always be reviewed by an attorney before you sign and return one to any insurance company.

-Some property insurers even assign teams of private investigators and adjusters to locate the friends, family members, neighbors, and work colleagues of their policyholders.
-Once they are located, they ask them questions about the policyholder that are of a personal and private nature such as:
+Some property insurers will even assign teams of private investigators and adjusters to locate the friends, family members, neighbors, and work colleagues of the policyholders who they are investigating.
+Once located, they ask them questions of a personal and private nature, such as:

 - Is the policyholder experiencing financial problems?